 Abstentions are included in the determination of the number of shares present at the Annual Meeting for determining a quorum at the meeting.
-Abstentions will have no effect with respect to the election of directors under the Director Election Proposal (Proposal 1), the approval of the executive compensation that is described in the Say on Pay Proposal (Proposal 2) and the approval of holding an advisory vote every three years regarding approval of the compensation of the Company's named executive officers in the Frequency of Say on Pay Proposal (Proposal 3), or the ratification of the reappointment of the independent registered public accounting firm under the Auditor Reappointment Proposal (Proposal 4).
+Abstentions will have no effect with respect to the election of directors under the Director Election Proposal (Proposal 1) and the ratification of the reappointment of the independent registered public accounting firm under the Auditor Reappointment Proposal (Proposal 2).

 Broker non-votes are included in the determination of the number of shares present at the Annual Meeting for determining a quorum at the meeting.
-Broker non-votes will have no effect upon the election of directors under the Director Election Proposal (Proposal 1), the approval of the executive compensation that is described in the Say on Pay Proposal (Proposal 2) or the approval of holding an advisory vote every three years regarding approval of the compensation of the Company's named executive officers in the Frequency of Say on Pay Proposal (Proposal 3).
-With respect to the ratification of the reappointment of the independent registered public accounting firm (Proposal 4), we expect that there will be only minimal (if any) broker-non-votes because that proposal is considered a routine matter and a broker holding shares for a beneficial owner will therefore have discretionary authority to vote those shares for that proposal in the absence of voting instructions from the beneficial owner.
+Broker non-votes will have no effect upon the election of directors under the Director Election Proposal (Proposal 1).
+With respect to the ratification of the reappointment of the independent registered public accounting firm (Proposal 2), we expect that there will be only minimal (if any) broker-non-votes because that proposal is considered a routine matter and a broker holding shares for a beneficial owner will therefore have discretionary authority to vote those shares for that proposal in the absence of voting instructions from the beneficial owner.